jogold/cloudstructs/API.md

 [SlackTextract](#cloudstructs-slacktextract)|Extract text from images posted to Slack using Amazon Textract.
 [StateMachineCustomResourceProvider](#cloudstructs-statemachinecustomresourceprovider)|A state machine custom resource provider.
 [StaticWebsite](#cloudstructs-staticwebsite)|A CloudFront static website hosted on S3.
+[ToolkitCleaner](#cloudstructs-toolkitcleaner)|Clean unused S3 and ECR assets from your CDK Toolkit.
 [UrlShortener](#cloudstructs-urlshortener)|URL shortener.